oracle-livelabs/converged/obaas/extend-mobile-app/extend-mobile-app.md

 ## Task 2: Run the application as-is against your environmnet

-1. Update the application to point to your Oracle Backend for Spring Boot instance
+1. Update the application to point to your Oracle Backend for Spring Boot and Microservices instance

    Open the `lib/main.dart` file in Visual Studio Code and update the following two lines of code.